FODP-code/FODP-code/README.md

 3. Runtime Evaluation (Figures 10, 11, 14)
 4. Others (Figures 5, 7, 12, 15)

-Below, we explain how to run our code for each part.
+Below, we explain how to run our code to obtain our experimental results for each part.

 # 1 Accuracy Evaluation
 ### 1.1 Execution Environment